BroSpek/cpmanager/README.md

 ## Service Worker

-The application uses a service worker (`sw.js`) to cache the core application shell (e.g., `index.html`, icons).
-This allows for faster load times on subsequent visits.
+The application uses a service worker (`sw.js`):
+* To cache the core application shell (e.g., `index.html`, icons) for faster load times on subsequent visits and potential offline access to the basic UI.
+* To handle incoming push messages and display desktop notifications for new user sign-ins.
+* To manage notification click events, allowing users to open or focus the application when a notification is interacted with.

 ## Technologies Used